Homemade chocolate peanut butter spread - this is a decadent yet healthy chocolate nut butter.

 - The best is homemade peanut or nut butter; see the blog post for instructions on how to make homemade nut butter.
 Alternatively, use bought pure nut butter with no sugar in it.

-- I have used both stevia and xylitol over the years; both are perfect.
+- Sweetener: I used both stevia and xylitol over the years; both are perfect.
 Use to taste, not too much; the chocolate nut spread should not be too sweet.
 Icing sugar can be used instead.
 Don't use granulated sugar, as it will not dissolve, and the spread will be grainy.

 - The nutrition is calculated for the whole jar.